Loading the Implanter

 Clean the implanter needle with alcohol or a properly diluted germicidal solution prior to implanting the next animal.

-Each CARTRIDGE BELT holds 20 doses of COMPONENT® T-H Implants for feedlot heifers.
-Each dose of 10 pellets contains a total of 200 mg of trenbolone acetate.
-COMPONENT® T-H Implants are recommended for use in feedlot heifers for INCREASED RATE OF WEIGHT GAIN AND FEED EFFICIENCY.
+Each CARTRIDGE BELT holds 20 doses of COMPONENT® TE-200 Implants.
+Each dose of 10 pellets contains a total of 200 mg of trenbolone acetate and 20 mg estradiol.
+COMPONENT®

-trenbolone acetate 200 mg with 29 mg tylosin tartrate as a local antibacterial
+trenbolone acetate 200 mg and estradiol USP 20 mg with 29 mg tylosin tartrate as a local antibacterial

 Each CARTRIDGE BELT holds 20 doses of COMPONENT®

-T-H Implants for feedlot heifers.
-Each dose of 11 pellets consists of
+TE-200 with Tylan Implants.
+Each dose of 11 pellets consists of 10

-10 pellets containing a total of 200 mg of trenbolone acetate plus 1
+pellets containing a total of 200 mg of trenbolone acetate and 20 mg

-pellet containing 29 mg tylosin tartrate as a local antibacterial.
+estradiol plus 1 pellet containing 29 mg tylosin tartrate as a local

-COMPONENT® T-H Implants are recommended for use in feedlot heifers for INCREASED RATE OF WEIGHT GAIN AND IMPROVED FEED EFFICIENCY.
+slaughter for INCREASED RATE OF WEIGHT GAIN AND IMPROVED FEED

-Effectiveness and animal safety in veal calves have not been
+not use in veal calves.
+Effectiveness and animal safety in veal calves

 DOSAGE: Administer 1 implant per animal according to the following instructions.